umess-ss/go-banking/README.md

 Migration files live in `backend/migrations` and should be the only way schema changes are introduced.

-## Production Checklist

-Before production deployment:

-- Build and deploy the backend with `APP_ENV=production`.
-- Set a strong `JWT_SECRET` through the hosting platform's secret manager.
-- Use managed PostgreSQL or a hardened PostgreSQL instance with backups enabled.
-- Run `goose -dir migrations postgres "$DATABASE_URL" up` during release.
-- Replace wildcard CORS in `backend/internal/middleware/cors.go` with the exact frontend origin.
-- Serve the API and frontend over HTTPS.
-- Configure frontend `NEXT_PUBLIC_API_URL` to the HTTPS API URL.
-- Run `go test ./...`, `npm run lint`, and `npm run build`.
-- Add request rate limiting and monitoring before exposing auth endpoints publicly.
-- Review token storage strategy for your threat model.
-The current frontend stores tokens in `localStorage`, which is simple but vulnerable to token theft if XSS is introduced.

-## Troubleshooting

-### Dashboard shows `Welcome` without a name

-The dashboard reads the saved auth user from browser storage.
-If the user object is missing but the token exists, it now calls `GET /auth/me` and saves the returned user.
-Restart the backend after pulling changes that add `/auth/me`, then refresh the dashboard.

-### API returns `Session expired.
-Please login again.`

-The frontend received a `401` from a protected endpoint.
-Log in again.
-If it repeats immediately, verify `JWT_SECRET` is set and that the backend was not restarted with a different secret.

-### Migrations cannot connect

-Check that PostgreSQL is running and that `DATABASE_URL` in `backend/.env` matches the database credentials.
-Also update `DB_URL` in `backend/Makefile` if you rely on the Makefile migration commands.

-### Frontend cannot reach the API

-Confirm `frontend/.env.local` has the correct `NEXT_PUBLIC_API_URL`, restart `npm run dev`, and check the backend CORS settings.

 ## License

 No license has been declared for this repository.